 What Other Lens Options Are There?

-Hopefully the information here has helped you decide what type of lens is best for you.
-Whether you decide to choose minimalist high index or tough polycarbonate lenses, all of the lenses we offer at EyeBuyDirect come with anti-scratch, anti-reflective, and UV protective coatings.
-So, whichever of our amazing frames you decide on, you know you’re getting a great deal!
+We hope the information here has helped you decide what type of eyeglass lens material is best for you.
+No matter what amazing frames you decide on for your new glasses, you know you’re getting a great deal at Eyebuydirect!

 - Polycarbonate lenses: The safest choice for kids.
 All About Vision.
 February 2019.

 - High-index lenses: Transform thick glasses to thin glasses.
 All About Vision.
 February 2019.